jclot/REGIVA/README.md

 ## Overview

 **REGIVA** is a SaaS platform designed to eliminate "financial blindness" for Costa Rican Small and Medium Enterprises (SMEs).
-It operates beyond standard electronic invoicing; it is a **financial intelligence** tool that combines mandatory tax compliance (Hacienda v4.4) with Artificial Intelligence models to project cash flows and calculate alternative credit scores.
+It operates beyond standard electronic invoicing, it is a **financial intelligence** tool that combines mandatory tax compliance (Hacienda v4.4) with Artificial Intelligence models to project cash flows and calculate alternative credit scores.

 The system is built upon a secure **Multi-Tenant** architecture, allowing the management of multiple isolated companies within a single database through `tenant_id` discrimination.